NJUST-KMG/Paper-list/README.md

 30) 8.31 Relational Message Passing for Knowledge Graph Completion
 31) 9.3 NRGNN: Learning a Label Noise-Resistant Graph Neural Network on Sparsely and Noisily Labeled Graphs
 32) 9.7 Learning to Walk across Time for Interpretable Temporal Knowledge Graph Completion
+33) 9.17 AliCG  Fine-grained and Evolvable Conceptual Graph Construction for Semantic Search at Alibaba

 傅中添：
 2020: